Finding a doctor

 If you’ve just moved into a new area and need to find a new doctor, you could visit the local hospital for information, or ask friends, neighbours, workmates or your local child and family health or community nurse.

 It’s OK to make an appointment with the doctor just to ask questions.

 Feel free to go through the list below.
 If the doctor meets all your needs but you still don’t feel quite right about this doctor, look for someone else.
 You need to feel comfortable with your child’s doctor.

 - Is the clinic easy to get to?
 Can I walk there or take public transport?
 Is there enough parking?

 - Is the clinic friendly?
 Does the receptionist welcome children?
 Is the waiting room OK?
 Is there a bright atmosphere, toys and children’s books, and carpet so that young children can play on the floor?
 Is there space to park a pusher?

 - Is the doctor trained in paediatrics?
-It’s OK to ask the doctor how much training and experience they have had with children.
+It’s OK to ask doctors how much training and experience they have had with children.

 - Is the doctor friendly?
 Do you and your child feel welcome?
 Look for a doctor who is easy to talk to, who pays attention to your worries and doesn’t rush you.
-Check whether they treat your child with respect and sensitivity.
-Do they take the time and trouble to talk or play with your child?
+Check whether the doctor treats your child with respect and sensitivity.
+Does the doctor take the time and trouble to talk or play with your child?
 Explain things if your child is old enough?
-Treat your child with special care if they're unwell or anxious?
+Treat your child with special care if your child is unwell or anxious?

 - How quickly can you get an appointment?
 What about in an emergency?
 Is the doctor generally on time?
 When is it busiest and quietest?